Newt Tool - Theory of Operations

 - vals: Displays all valid values for the specified parameter type (e.g. bsp for a target)

-- target show: Displays the build artifacts for specified or all targets
+- target show: Displays the variable values for either a specific target or all targets defined for the project

 In general, the three basic parameters of a target (